DIGITAL MARKETING COURSE ON COMPETITOR ANALYSIS

 This is where our mission, vision comes to light.
 We define and work on our vision so as to achieve our mission.
 Our marketing objectives and business development plans are to be defined.
 SMART objectives are taken care of.

-Let’s Understand D I S C
+Let’s Understand D I S C for Competitive Analysis

 While we think of life as a beautiful cruise ship and the people we work with or live with as our fellow passengers, nevertheless a few companions just get annoyed or are forever offended by you no matter, how hard you try to make this cruise ship experience a splendid one.
 There is always this one person who makes it just impossible to just give in and u keep trying!!!
 Sounds familiar right???